Biel/Bienne: From the French invasion to modern Biel/Bienne

 The First World War meant a setback for the labor movement, even though Switzerland was not directly involved in the war.
 Wages were reduced significantly when the war started while inflation made everything more expensive.
 In July 1918, a demonstration of starving workers erupted into street riots that required military action to suppress.

 In 1919 a Communist Party was founded in Biel, but it remained a minor party in the town.
 In 1921, the Social Democrats won a slim majority in the city councils.
 Under the leadership of the Social Democratic Mayor Guido Müller "Red Biel" began a series of socialist community experiments.
 During the 1930s the entire neighborhood around the train station was redeveloped according to the social planning theories of the era.
-The Volkshaus (People's House), built under the direction of Edward Lanz between 1928–32, is an example of the "new building" style and a symbol of the Social Democratic era of the city.
+The Volkshaus (People's House), built under the direction of Edward Lanz between 1928 and 1932, is an example of the "new building" style and a symbol of the Social Democratic era of the city.

 In the years leading up to the Second World War, the Social Democrats began to lose power in the city.
 In the last year of the war, the Swiss Party of Labour gained nine seats on the city council and ended the Social Democrat majority.
 With the resignation of Mayor Müller in 1947, it would be almost thirty years (1976) before the Social Democrats had another mayor in Biel.

 On the occasion of the secession of the canton of Jura in 1978, Biel had been asked to become its capital, but it remained with the canton of Bern.

-The town was officially named Biel until 2004, even though the bilingual Biel-Bienne was in common use.
+The town was officially named Biel or Bienne until 2004, even though the bilingual Biel-Bienne was in common use.
 Since 2005, the official name has been Biel/Bienne, with forward slash.

 At the beginning of the 20th century, the town's population was at 30,000 people.
 It doubled over the next 60 years, peaking at 65,000 in the mid-1960s.
 It declined gradually over the 1970s to 1990s, to below 49,000 in 2000, again rising slightly to just over 50,000 during the 2000s.
 Another 89,000 people live in the immediately surrounding urban agglomeration.